apache/doris/docs/en/developer-guide/fe-idea-dev.md

 mvn install -DskipTests
 ```

-You can also using IDE embeded GUI tools to run maven command to generate sources
+You can also use IDE embedded GUI tools to run maven command to generate sources

 ![](/images/gen_code.png)

-If you are devepling on the OS which lack of support to run `shell script` and `make` such as Windows, a workround here is generate codes in Linux and copy them back.
+If you are developing on the OS which lack of support to run `shell script` and `make` such as Windows, a workround here
+is generate codes in Linux and copy them back.
 Using Docker should also be an option.

 ## Import into IDEA